 TGbe editor: Add the following paragraph of this subclause as follows:

+The Power Management Information Present subfield is set to 1 if the Power Management Information subfield is present in the STA Info field.
+Otherwise, the Power Management Information Present subfield is set to 0.

 TGbe editor: Update the following Figure 9-1002l (STA Info field format) as follows: